AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 >[!TIP]
 >
-> It is recommended that you use the composite component mapping, available in the AEM Guides 2502 and 5.0 release, and newer versions, for an enhanced performance.
+> It is recommended that you use the composite component mapping, available in the Experience Manager Guides 2502 release, and newer versions, for an enhanced performance.

 ## Use composite component mapping